 Acknowledge your mistakes

-Make an effort to take on board opinions that differ from your own
+Be open to opinions that differ from your own

 Be approachable and encourage reports to ask questions